rcpch/digital-growth-charts-server/documentation/docs/developer/contributing.md

 ## Contributing

 We're a friendly bunch, and happy to chat.
-You can get in touch with the primary developers to talk about the project using [Signal or Discourse](../about/contact.md).
-These are the main community discussion hubs around the dGC project.
+You can get in touch with the primary developers to talk about the project using [Discourse](../about/contact.md).
+These is the main community discussion hub around the dGC project.

 ### How to contribute